 How to apply

 Halmstad University actively works towards greater diversity and internationalisation.
-Any potential conflict of interest must be taken into consideration in each individual case.
+Any potential conflict of interest are taken into consideration in each individual case.

 The Appointments Procedure is intended to provide a general description of the University’s eligibility requirements, assessment criteria and recruitment ethics for both appointments and promotions.
 The document Guidelines for Recruitment and Promotion clarifies the eligibility requirements and assessment criteria and the process around recruitment and promotion are described.